MingliangLiang3/GLIP/README.md

 # Results and Pre-trained Models

-We pre-train the model according to the settings of [Open_clip](https://github.com/mlfoundations/open_clip)
+We will pre-train the model based on the following code and settings [Open_clip](https://github.com/mlfoundations/open_clip)

 **Zero-shot accuracy on ImageNet1K classification.**
 We pre-trained the model for 30 epochs on the CC12M dataset by different image patch mask ratios with ViT-B/16 as the image encoder.
 Then we fine-tuned the FLIP and GLIP by an additional epoch.